ghi-electronics/Docs/software/tinyclr/downloads.md

 Alpha | Bleeding edge development that will frequently change.
 Major changes to come.

 ## Visual Studio Project System
 The extension is what gets loaded on Visual Studio to allow it to communicate with a TinyCLR OS device.
 It also includes project templates.
+You can find it on [Visual Studio Marketplace](getting-started.md) instead of downloading it here.

 File | Date | Status | MD5
 --- | --- | --- | ---